horaceg/blog/content/posts/bayes.md

 As with the likelihood, we use the negative logarithm.
 Since $\log ab = \log a + \log b$, we want to minize the sum of the NLL and the negative log-prior.

+Note that the MAP with a uniform prior is the same as MLE since in this case the log-prior is a constant of $\theta$.

+Intuitively, the negative log-prior is a regularization term when we assume a centered random variable.

-In case of a Gaussian prior centered on 0 (and a Gaussian likelihood as above), we find exactly the $L^2$ regularization framework, that is the Ridge regression.
-The regularization parameter of the ridge is then equal to the variance of the prior.
+In case of a centered Gaussian prior (and a Gaussian likelihood as above), we find exactly the $L^2$ regularization framework, that is the Ridge regression.
+The regularization parameter of the Ridge is then equal to the variance of the prior.

 If you chose instead a Laplace prior, you will find the $L^1$ regularization, i.e. the Lasso regression.